• Skip to primary navigation

 Author: Aditya Raj

-To repeat the elements in a list in python, we insert the existing elements of a list to the same list.
+To repeat the elements in a list in Python, we insert all the existing elements of a list into the same list.
 In this way, the elements in a list get repeated.

 For instance, If we have a list myList=[1,2,3,4,5] and we have to repeat the elements of the list two times, the output list will become [1,2,3,4,5,1,2,3,4,5,1,2,3,4,5].